ClickCease

 Key Factors in Establishing Negligent Entrustment

-By taking necessary precautions before handing out responsibility for objects or activities considered likely to cause danger if misused, businesses will reduce their chances both legally responsible for any accidents caused due from improper use by third-party agents – ultimately protecting themselves against costly litigation resulting from wrongful conduct occurring after trust has been placed within them firstly.
+By taking necessary precautions before handing out responsibility for objects or activities considered likely to cause danger if misused, businesses will reduce their chances of being legally responsible for any accidents caused by improper use by third-party agents.

 Ownership or Control